-Living For Liz is dedicated to raising awareness of lung cancer and works in partnership with Gundersen Lutheran’s Lung Cancer Awareness Group.
+Living For Liz is dedicated to raising awareness of lung cancer and works in partnership with Gundersen’s Lung Cancer Awareness Group.

 Their primary purpose is to educate the general public about lung cancer, raise money to fund lung cancer research, and provide useful resources and information for families and individuals struggling with lung cancer.